What is Enterprise Architecture (EA)?

 Digital Business is the new word, meaning your organization digitizes and virtualizes on the internet, whether you want it or not.
 Your competitors will do so, too!

-If your business becomes more digital, it is wise to express it in models and visualize data to gain a better grip.
-Creating an enterprise architecture data visualization enables you to communicate about your new business model and accelerate data-driven decision-making visualizations.
+If your business becomes more digital, it is wise to express it in models and to visualize data to gain a better grip.
+Creating data visualizations enables you to communicate about your new business model and accelerate data-driven decision-making.

 Enterprise Architectures are created using the Data Visualization tool.

-The professionals for these new types of organizations are called Digital Transformation Architects.
+The professionals for these new types of organizations are called Digital Architects.
 Digital Ecosystems offer new opportunities for innovation and growth and thus offer competitive advantages.
-The transformation architects use enterprise architectures for digital transformations in LMEs and SMEs.
+Digital architects use enterprise architecture for digital transformation and digital twins in LMEs and SMEs.
 For that to happen successfully, they must place EA between strategy and transformation.

-Strategists and IT innovation teams are the Digital Architects.
+Strategists and IT innovation teams are also becoming Digital Architects.
 Exciting times are ahead.
 Let us all look forward to the new ventures that will arise.

 Purchase your Dragon1 PRO user license and start creating your first blueprint, landscape, or roadmap within weeks, supported by our service desk team.